azs06/copilot-bar/README.md

 A macOS menu bar app powered by GitHub Copilot SDK.
 Chat with AI and control your computer from the menu bar.

 By default it uses gpt-5-mini, the shared history is intentionally disabled.
-This is a hobby project
+This is a hobby project.
+Completely created using Opus and Codex.

+Todos:

+* Add build porcess for native dependencies (koffi)
+* Improve overall performance

 ## Features